17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 What’s better than one beautiful beach?
 Two!
 (Credit: Grand Case Beach Club)

-The resort’s beach club offers complimentary SUP boards, snorkeling gear and floating mats for guests to use.
+• Beach toys galore – The resort offers complimentary SUP boards, snorkeling gear and floating mats.

 Unfortunately, it was too windy during our stay for us to take out the SUP boards.
-Consolation?
+Great consolation?
 A prime lounging spot for two in a cabana on the resort’s rocky promontory jutting out into the sea.

-A two-bedroom suite at Grand Case Beach Club, with wooden stairs leading to an upstairs loft.
+A two-bedroom suite with an upstairs loft at Grand Case Beach Club

 A two-bedroom suite with an upstairs loft (Credit: Grand Case Beach Club)